 Landing mechanics has always been a hot topic within the realm of the rehabilitation and sports medicine world.
 Let’s be honest, watching elite athletes perform at a high level and analyzing their movement is sexier than most low-level rehab exercises for movement enthusiasts.
 So it’s natural for clinicians and trainers to get excited when teaching someone landing mechanics.
 However, we want to ensure that clinicians are thorough when assessing patients, as subtle compensations and poor movement patterns with landing mechanics are often easy to miss!
 In this article, you’ll learn the basics of what to focus on with teaching landing mechanics!

 The Basics With Landing Mechanics

 Landing mechanics, in short, is simply how you land and how it looks.
 Landing is utilized in many different sports, such as a more simple landing like coming down from a rebound in basketball, or the more extreme side of the spectrum such as gymnasts sticking a backflip.
 To master landing mechanics, you have to have big brakes, meaning strong muscles throughout your lower extremities as well as great core stability.
 Before you even start working on landing mechanics, you need to have prerequisites of adequate strength and deceleration skills.
 If you need to work more on deceleration before progressing to landing mechanics, read our blog post below!

 Once you have checked the boxes off in regards to adequate strength and deceleration control, then you can work on landing mechanics.
 Below are some of the basics I want to check off and accomplish with landing mechanics.
-In our plyometrics and jumping fundamentals programs, we harp on the foundation of teaching landing before jumping.
 We want to ensure that our body has a solid base and foundation before moving into jumping exercises.
-There will be less force through the body as well when transitioning to a landing position due to the decreased amount of time spent in the air, leading to less ground reaction forces.
+There will be less force through the body as well when transitioning to a landing position due to the decreased amount of time spent in the air, leading to fewer ground reaction forces.
 This is also good earlier on in rehab when someone is recovering from a particular injury, and you want to avoid disruption of the healing process.